 If you have trouble completely emptying your bladder, you may need to use a catheter.
-This is a very small tube you completely emptying your bladder, you may need to use a catheter.
 This is a very small tube you place in your urethra to drain urine from your bladder.

-Getting better takes time, so try to be patient.
-Nonsurgical treatments usually improve symptoms.
+Getting better takes time so try to be patient.
+Symptoms most often get better with nonsurgical treatments.
 However, they will not cure stress incontinence.
 Surgery can cure some people with stress incontinence.

 Treatment does not work as well if you have:

-Physical complications are rare and usually mild, but they can include:
+Physical complications are rare and most often mild.
+They can include:

 The condition may get in the way of social activities, careers, and relationships.
 It also may make you feel embarrassed or bad about yourself.

-Call for an appointment with your health care provider if you have symptoms of stress incontinence and they bother you.
+Call your health care provider if you have symptoms of stress incontinence and they bother you.

 Doing Kegel exercises may help prevent symptoms.
 Women who are pregnant may want to do Kegels during and after pregnancy to help prevent incontinence.